INDIAN CONSTITUTION AND POWER OF AMENDMENT

 There has been no exact definition of the term ‘basic structure’ in the Constitution, nor did the Supreme Court define what the term ‘basic structure’ stands for.
 By the term ‘basic structure’ the Supreme Court meant that the basic framework of the Constitution cannot be changed.
 The basic elements and the essential features of the Constitution cannot be amended.
 In M.Nagraj vs. Union of India, the Supreme Court explained that by basic structure, the systematic principles upon which the foundation of the Constitution lies is referred to.
 The supremacy of the Constitution, secular character of our Constitution, republican and democratic government, the quasi-federal structure of the Constitution and the separate powers of the legislature, executive and judiciary are some of the basic elements of our Constitution.

 The Articles enshrined in the Constitution of India can be amended.
 Amendments are necessary so as to ensure that the Constitution adapts itself to the changing needs of the citizens.
 The Constitution of India is a perfect blend of flexibility and rigidity.
 The basic structure and basic framework of the Constitution cannot be amended.
 The power of judicial review helps to keep a check on the legislature’s power of amendment.
 The judiciary protects the basic structure of the Constitution of India as the basic structure of the Constitution cannot be amended.
+One reason the Constitution of India was able to not just survive but thrive through more than seven decades is a deliberate mix of rigidity and flexibility built into its articles.
+This amendment process is important as it strikes a balance between making the Constitution an inflexible relic and a malleable tool vulnerable to transient political interests.
+This equilibrium preserves the supremacy of the Constitution but also permits adjustment to social changes.
+The landmark judgment in Kesavananda Bharati had laid down the basic structure doctrine to be applied as a constitutional escape clause to save the lifeblood of the Constitution.
+In the absence of such a doctrine, democratic governance, fundamental rights and institutional independence are at risk by majoritarian overreach.

 Note- Views and opinions as expressed in this article are solely of the author and Indian Legal Wing is not liable for the same.
 The information contained in this article is for general information purposes only.
 We endeavour to keep all the information up to date and try our level best to avoid any misinformation or any kind of objectionable content.
 If you found any misinformation or objectionable contents in this website please report us at indianlegalwing@gmail.com